‘Do the Write Thing:’ Middle schoolers write about violence in their communities

 Jaylen Trice, 14, is a lyricist.
 He likes to put his thoughts and feelings on paper.

-“Everyday/ I go outside and there’s one thought on my mind/ ‘Will I die today?’” he wrote in his award-winning poem “Eternal Cycle,” that illustrated the patterns of violence that surrounds him.
+“Everyday/ I go outside and there’s one thought on my mind/ ‘Will I die today?’” he wrote in his award-winning poem “Eternal Cycle,” that illustrated the patterns of violence that surround him.

-In a city beleaguered by gun violence, Jaylen was one of 100 middle school students honored Tuesday for writing about their experiences with violence at the 2023 Do The Write Thing challenge, an event co-chaired by Latham and Watkins and Communities in Schools of Chicago.
+In a city beleaguered by gun violence, Jaylen was one of 100 middle school students honored last week for writing about their experiences with violence at the 2023 Do The Write Thing challenge, an event co-chaired by Latham & Watkins and Communities in Schools of Chicago.
 He was one of two young writers selected to receive an all-expenses paid trip to Washington this summer to represent Chicago in Do The Write Thing’s national student gathering.

 The top two essays in every city involved with Do The Write Thing are bound and placed in the Library of Congress.
 The collection of essays are then studied by various organizations to identify trends in violence.